hamedafzali/CodingChallenge/README.md

 # Coding Challenge - Frontend (React)
-In this project, you could find backend and frontend projects In Node.JS and ReactJS. to download and run this project, you may follow instruction below:
+In this project, you could find backend and frontend projects In Node.JS and ReactJS.
+To download and run this project, you may follow the instruction below:

 ## Instruction
 First, clone this project by git command: